janewliang/AggreMendMod/validation/README.md

 Each sub-directory contains the following files:
 - `fam.R`: Code to run models on the validation cohort.
 - `rscript_fam.job` and`submitJobs_fam.sh`: Shell scripts for running models on validation data, for usage on a high performance computing cluster.
-- `diagnostics.`: Code to obtain diagnostic metrics from evaluating models on validation data.
+- `diagnostics.R`: Code to obtain diagnostic metrics from evaluating models on validation data.
 - `diagnostics.sh`: Shell script for obtaining diagnostic metrics, for usage on a high performance computing cluster.
 - `diagnostics_boot.R`: Code to obtain diagnostic metrics from 10 bootstrap samples.
 - `rscript_diagnostics_boot_job`and `submitJobs_diagnostics_boot.sh`: Shell scripts for obtaining diagnostic metrics from 1000 bootstrap samples, for usage on a high performance computing cluster.